MG Software.

 If you are a CTO or engineering manager considering AI tool adoption, the METR study does not say "do not use AI."
 It says "be strategic about when and how you use it."
 Here is what we recommend based on both the research and our own experience at MG Software.

 First, stop measuring AI ROI by "lines of code generated."
-That metric is worse than useless — it actively misleads.
+That metric is worse than useless.
+It actively misleads.
 Measure by feature completion time, bug introduction rate, and developer satisfaction instead.

 Third, invest in AI tool training.
-The developers who benefited most from AI tools in various studies were not the ones who accepted every suggestion — they were the ones who knew when to reject suggestions quickly and move on.
+The developers who benefited most from AI tools in various studies were not the ones who accepted every suggestion.
+They were the ones who knew when to reject suggestions quickly and move on.
 That skill requires practice.

 How We Use AI at MG Software